MaksymilianJanczakMJ/Portfolio-Allocator/README.md

 	./portfolio_allocator

 ## Tests
-`tests` directory consists of tests for extreme cases where algorithm could act in not predictable maner.
+`tests` directory consists of tests for extreme cases where algorithm could act in unpredictable maner.